Strange96/LogOps/README.md

  `git clone --recurse-submodules https://github.com/Strange96/LogOps`

 # Setup
-To apply the Kubernetes files in the following order:
+To get LogOps running, apply the Kubernetes files in the kubernetes directory in the following order:

 // TODO